pixijs/guides/_basics/getting-started.md

 ## The HTML File

-PixiJS is a javascript library that runs in a web page.
+PixiJS is a JavaScript library that runs in a web page.
 So the first thing we're going to need is some HTML in a file.
 In a real PixiJS application, you might want to embed your display within a complex existing page, or you might want your display area to fill the whole page.
 For this demo, we'll build an empty page to start:

 ```html
 <!doctype html>